Pádraig Amond: Carlow GAA

 Amond represented his native county of Carlow at hurling.
-In 2005, he led the team to victory in the All-Ireland Minor B Hurling Championship and the following year, lining out at full forward Amond scored 6 goals & 9 points in the 2006 All-Ireland Minor Hurling Championship, on Carlows run to the Leinster final at Croke Park.
-Its was Carlows first Leinster Minor Hurling final appearance in 54 years.
+In 2005, he led the team to victory in the All-Ireland Minor B Hurling Championship and the following year, lining out at full forward Amond scored 6 goals & 9 points in the 2006 All-Ireland Minor Hurling Championship, on Carlow's run to the Leinster final at Croke Park.
+It was Carlow's first Leinster Minor Hurling final appearance in 54 years.

 In 2006, he signed his first professional contract with Shamrock Rovers and, in order to keep playing for Carlow, he was left out of team photos and listed under a false name, Brendan Amond, in the matchday programmes to avoid being spotted.
 The ruse was eventually discovered when his picture appeared in a newspaper following a victory.
 Having long resisted advice from coaches to focus on football he eventually gave up hurling after discussions with manager Pat Scully.